 Second, this inter-racial dialogue must finally acknowledge, there is a legitimate black perspective.
 White people must accept the story of the African experience in the so-called “New World” as told by black people.
 There are definite reasons why white people and black people, looking at the same thing, clearly see different things.
 Moreover, when black people do speak to what we see, white people invariably go on the defensive and dismiss or deflect a point of view that requires a level of empathy and self-reflection that can be painful.
 Many white people tend to operate from the belief, their perception of reality is the reality.
 They consciously and sometimes unconsciously resist the possibility that their way is not the only way.

 Third, black people in America must begin to understand, we are an essential part of a global community of Africans and peoples of African descent.
 We must finally embrace real black diversity.
 We have evolved into new tribes.
 We are one of several distinct groups of people of African descent--i. e.
 African Americans, Jamaicans, Brazilians, Haitians, etc.--that emerged in the New World.
 We are a people of many hues, skin tones and hair textures, due in large part, to the rapist behavior of so many white men.
 African Americans are urban, suburban and rural.
 We are Democrats, Republicans, Independents, while some of us have never believed in or participated in the “politricks” of a "shitstem" that has always been corrupt.
 We are not all Christians.
 We are Muslims.
 We are Rastas.
 We practice traditional African ways of life and more.
-We have to learn how to respect, and, how to genuinely talk to each other.
+We have family members who are gay, lesbian and transgender.
+We have to learn how to respect, how to protect, and, how to genuinely talk to each other.